thoth-tech/handbook/docs/peopleops/onboarding/onboarding-process.md

 like you are under heavy pressure.
 We are here to help.

 The onboarding process for the new team member is self-driven and self-learning, whilst also remaining as asynchronous as possible.
+It has been developed with three dimensions in mind, namely:

+- Organisational Onboarding
+- Technical Onboarding
+- Social Onboarding

 ## Accounts & Access